Skip to content

 13. The Wallet sends a request to the Wallet Backend; containing

-• pin_derived_eph_pub and PoP (from Step 11)
+• pin_derived_eph_pub and PoP

-• wallet_auth_pub and PoP (from Step 12)
+• device_pub and PoP

-• wallet attestation incl. wallet attestation nonce (from Step 6)
+• wallet attestation incl. wallet_backend_session_id

-14. The Wallet Backend verifies the wallet attestation and stores security relevant details from the attestation in the current session
+14. The Wallet Backend verifies the wallet attestation and stores security relevant details from the attestation in the current session.

 • In addition, the Wallet Backend checks whether the smartphone is on the device blacklist (from Vulnerability Management).
 If this is the case, no wallet attestation will be issued